AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 > Unless annotation processing is disabled with the `-proc:none` option, the compiler searches for any annotation processors that are available.
 The search path can be specified with the `-processorpath` option.
 If no path is specified, then the user class path is used.
 Processors are located by means of service provider-configuration files named `META-INF/services/javax.annotation.processing` ... <sup>[Java Docs](https://docs.oracle.com/en/java/javase/17/docs/specs/man/javac.html#annotation-processing)</sup>

-Now the above behavior made sense (there was a [Java's Service Loading](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) file inside the dependency in the form of ``META-INF/services/javax.annotation.processing.Processor``) but that description really hit me as no other programming language/compiler that I know __executes code__ that it should compile.
+Now the above behavior made sense (there was a [Java's Service Loading](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) file inside the dependency in the form of ``META-INF/services/javax.annotation.processing.Processor``) but that description really hit me as no other programming language/compiler that I know __executes code__ that it should compile... by default.

 ## The perfect vector